henry-oberholtzer/acidpattern/documentation/worklog.md

   - ?
 Resonance connected
   - ?
 Pattern play mode

+6-18-24
+  - Tuning can be adjusted.
+  - Resonance can be adjusted.

+  - Ensure cutoff range is accurate when EnvMod is at 100%
+  - Ensure resonance range is accurate when EnvMod is at 100%
+  - Ensure cutoff range is accurate when EnvMod is at 0%
+  - Ensure resonance range is accurate when EnvMod is at 0%
+  - Ensure decay range is accurate
+  -

 To Do:
-  - BUG: Sequencer continues playing when navigating to a new page.
+  - BUG: Sequencer continues playing when navigating to a new page.\
+  - BUG: Class not initialized on mouse wheel down
+  - BUG: Fix the waveform switch not loading properly

 Critical Features To Add:

   - Pattern List